lfit/releng-docs/docs/gerrit.rst

       git review -d ${change_number}

    The change number is in the URL of the Gerrit patch.
+For example if the URL from which the changes are required to be pulled be https://git.opendaylight.org/gerrit/#/c/75307/, we simply do git review -d 75307 to pull the corresponding changes.

    (Optional) View information on the latest changes made to that patch.